SightMan3/Cyber-office-2077/README.md

 ## Description
 Cyber-office-2077 is a web application that's designed to help make people's work from home more effective by bringing all services people need to one place - our App.
 Have you ever sent some file trough email and coworker said he never got it because he missed it between tens of others email?
 Or have you ever tried to contact your coworker just to figure out you you don't have his number nor any of social sites?
 Well, our web app fixes all of that.
 With our service you get public folder accesible by anyone from your company, so you don't need to send any regular mass mails with files anymore.
 They'll just come into your folder and download what they need!
 And we know that comunication between colleagues is very important so we implemented a chat window that let's talk to your colleagues wihout the need to scrape the internet.
-Another feature is calendar for adding meetings between your coworkers.
+Another feature - the calendar is for sharing meetings between your coworkers without the need to check multiple meetings services.

 ## How to try